 As many women working outside know, it can be tough to find a warm, yet feminine work jacket.
 Women know, when we search for work jackets, many times blazers will pop up or dull, boxy jackets for men.
 We need warm, big pocket jackets to do our outside chores just like everyone else.
 So how do you narrow great women’s work jackets and pick which one is the best?

-Good question!
+That a good question!
 And it call comes down to materials and construction, which will help a work jacket function in the stresses of an outdoor lifestyle, as well as be durable and remain comfortable for the long haul.

 Carhartt Women’s Lined Sandstone Active Jacket